cristianszwarc/TimeCommander/readme.md

 void setup() {
   ...

-  // optional set the timers values to zero
+  // optional set the timers values to zero or halt MyTimeCommander.off(AUTO_OFF_TIMER);     // sets the timer to a halt, will not trigger anything MyTimeCommander.set(REPORT_TIMER, 5);    // start closer to the trigger point
-  // or to a high value if we want to start them disabled or closer to execution MyTimeCommander.set(AUTO_OFF_TIMER, 91);  // auto off not running MyTimeCommander.set(REPORT_TIMER, 0);     // start in zero

   ...
 }